-Michael Larice is an Associate Professor of Urban Design and City Planning.
+Michael Larice is an Associate Professor of Urban Design and City Planning at the University of Utah’s College of Architecture + Planning.
 Although he is an architect, city planner, and urban designer – he is primarily an urbanist.
-He takes a comparative approach in teaching and research to help better understand the various urbanisms and urban theories that operate concurrently across the country and around the world – how places overcome struggle, why they survive, and what makes them thrive.
+He takes a comparative approach in teaching and research to help students better understand the various urbanisms and urban theories that operate concurrently across the country and around the world – how places overcome struggle, why they survive, and what makes them thrive.
 In his teaching he stresses the importance of contextual response and inter-disciplinary collaboration for the success of projects and their sustainability over time.
-Many of his urban design studios are partnered with clients trying to solve very real public realm and development problems; among these clients are the cities of Abu Dhabi – UAE, Oranjestad – Aruba, Philadelphia - Pennsylvania, and Vancouver – British Columbia.
-This pluralistic and pragmatic approach to design helps students to build skills, operationalize theory, and approximate the type of challenges they will find in their professional lives after graduation.
+Most of his urban design studios are partnered with clients trying to solve very real public realm and development problems.
+Among these clients hve been the cities of Abu Dhabi, UAE – Seattle, Washington – Oranjestad, Aruba – Philadelphia, Pennsylvania – Salt Lake City, Utah, and Vancouver, British Columbia.
+This pluralistic and pragmatic approach to design helps students build skills, operationalize theory, and approximate the challenges they will find in their professional careers.